*We’ll PRICE-MATCH any comparable Rapid Opiate Detox Center

 Methadone was first manufactured in Germany in the 1930s, and was originally designed to be a painkiller.
 It is still used in some circumstances as a medicine to reduce pain and discomfort – especially frequent headaches and sensory complaints such as constant pins and needles.
 Its more common use these days though is for the treatment of opiate dependency.

-People can be advised to slowly reduce their use of methadone over months or even years, but some people will remain on methadone for their entire lives.
+People can be advised to slowly reduce their use of Methadone over months or even years, but some will remain on Methadone for their entire lives.
 Complete detoxification is another form of treatment, and can be completed – under expert medical supervision – in as little as four days.

 Understanding Your Dependency